estnltk/estnltk/docs/index.rst

     'Timex(3. detsembril 2014, DATE, 2014-12-03, [timex_id=1])'  is anchored to timex: None
     'Timex(kaks päeva varem, DATE, 2014-12-01, [timex_id=2])'  is anchored to timex: 1

+..
 If the timex is calculated with respect to document creation time, `anchor_id` value will be 0.

 For more information about available attributes, see the documentation of :class:`estnltk.corpus.Timex`.

 Verb chain detection
 ====================

-In linguistics, a verb phrase or VP is a syntactic unit composed of at least one verb and its dependents—objects, complements and other modifiers—but not always including the subject.
+Verb chain detector identifies multiword verb units from text.
+The current version of the program aims to detect following verb chain constructions:

+* basic main verbs:

+  * negated main verbs: *ei/ära/pole/ega* + verb;
+  * (affirmative) single *olema* main verbs and *olema* verb chains: *olema* + verb;
+  * (affirmative) single non-*olema* main verbs;

+* verb chain extensions:

+  * verb + verb : the chain is extended with an infinite verb if the last verb of the chain subcategorizes for it, e.g. the verb *kutsuma* is extended with *ma*-verb arguments (for example: Kevadpäike **kutsub** mind **suusatama**) and the verb *püüdma* is extended with *da*-verb arguments (Aita **ei püüdnudki** Leenat **mõista**);

+  * verb + nom/adv + verb : the last verb of the chain is extended with nominal/adverb arguments which subcategorize for an infinite verb, e.g. the verb *otsima* forms a multiword unit with the nominal *võimalust* which, in turn, takes infinite *da*-verb as an argument (for example: Seepärast **otsisimegi võimalust** kusagilt mõned ilvesed **hankida**);

+Verb chain detector requires that the input text has been tokenized (split into sentences and words), morphologically analyzed, morphologically disambiguated, and segmented into clauses.
+Recall that the text can be segmented into clauses with :class:`estnltk.clausesegmenter.ClauseSegmenter`.

 Example::